 Evolution of the Primate Brain: Is Bigger Better?

-The first installment of a three-part series on human brain evolution.
+The first of two articles on human brain evolution.

 What events led to differences between humans and other primates?
 What changes throughout evolution underlie such a dramatic shift in how we socialize and process information?